 For more information about cremation, including information on scattering ashes, see Burial & Cremation Laws in Hawaii.

-Even the most staunch home funeral advocates know that learning to care for one's own dead can be difficult, especially during a time of grief.
+Even the staunchest home funeral advocates know that learning to care for one's own dead can be difficult, especially during a time of grief.
 If you need help, there are people available to coach you through the process.
 You can find local guides, consultants, and other resources by visiting the National Home Funeral Alliance website.
 The book Final Rights, by Joshua Slocum and Lisa Carlson, also offers extensive information on the subject.

 For more information about final arrangements and documenting your final wishes in advance, see Nolo's section on Getting Your Affairs in Order.